Form 5471 – An Introduction

 Category 3 – U.S. citizen or resident who acquires a 10% ownership interest, sells stock and drops below 10%, or becomes a U.S. person while owning 10%.

-Category 4 – a U.S. person that had “control” of the corporation for at least 30 uninterrupted days during its taxable year.
+Category 4 – a U.S. person who has control of a foreign corporation during the annual accounting period of the foreign corporation.
 For this purpose, “control” is considered to be ownership of more than 50% of the foreign company while taking into account attribution rules.

 Special attribution rules (which include attribution between spouses and, in some cases, attribution from non-U.S. spouses) may apply to expand the scope of taxpayers that fall within these categories.
 It is important for U.S. individuals who own shares in a foreign corporation to determine if they fall into any of such categories.